rahulUrajbhar/User-Authentication/README.md

 npm start
 ```

-The server should now be running on `http://localhost:5000`.
+The server will be running on `http://localhost:5000`.

 ### 5. Test API Endpoints

 * **POST /api/auth/register**: Register a new user.
 * **POST /api/auth/login**: Log in with email and password to receive a JWT token.
+* **GET /api/auth/logout**: Log out and invalidate the JWT token.
+* **POST /api/auth/forgot-password**: Request a password reset email.
+* **POST /api/auth/reset-password**: Reset password using a secure token.
 * **GET /api/user/profile**: Access the authenticated user's profile (requires JWT token).

-Use Postman or any API testing tool to test these endpoints.
+You can test these endpoints using Postman or any API testing tool.

 ## API Documentation